- Large number of servers

 - Provides international access to Netflix and iPlayer

-- Expensive unless you buy a two or three year subscription
+- Relatively expensive unless you buy a two or three-year subscription

 - Review Price: £53.88

 - Clear information on connecting other devices without dedicated clients

 - £10.99 per month

 - £81.36 per two years

 - £90.00 per three years

 Although its once-famous free tier is no longer in operation, CyberGhost’s virtual private network service aims to serve both privacy-conscious users and those who want to watch streaming video services in other countries.